Bob Costas: Trump’s attacks on the media are unlike anything in my lifetime

 “I used to love Bob Costas, but then he turned political,” Costas said he’s often heard from sports fans.
 “You know what, if that’s what you think and that’s how you think and you think it in defense of that guy, I wear that as a badge of honor.”

-Costas has often drawn criticism from fellow sports broadcasters for using his perch to bring attention to political issues.
-In one particularly famous instance in December 2012, he devoted his “Sunday Night Football” segment to make a plea for gun control after a Kansas City Chiefs linebacker shot and killed his girlfriend and then himself outside the team’s practice facility.
+Costas is no stranger to using his perch to bring attention to political issues.
+In one particularly famous instance in December 2012, he devoted his “Sunday Night Football” segment to call out US gun culture after a Kansas City Chiefs linebacker shot and killed his girlfriend and then himself outside the team’s practice facility.

 Costas, who left NBC Sports in 2019 after 40 years there, also lamented the current state of sports broadcasting, which he said “tragically” lacks in-depth coverage of the political and social issues intimately connected to the games themselves.

-Note: This story has been updated to clarify Costas’ December 2012 remarks and the reaction to it.